 Advanced Teachers Training Course (ATTC) is open only to Sivananda TTC graduates.
 A copy of your TTC certificate should be included with the application form.

-An internationally recognized certificate from the International Sivananda Yoga Vedanta Centre organization (ISYVC) is awarded on successful completion of the course.
+An internationally recognized certificate from the Sivananda Yoga Vedanta Centre organization (SYVC) is awarded on successful completion of the course.
 The diploma is titled 'Yoga Acharya'.

 The course is officially recognized by the Yoga Alliance in the USA and Canada for the 500 hours Registered Yoga School Standards.

 06:00 hrs Satsang